Flexible Benefits - 2020 Annual Enrollment

 The OGB Pelican HSA 775 health plan, administered by BCBS, offers lower premiums in exchange for higher deductibles to active employees who pay their premiums through payroll deduction.

 One of the benefits of choosing the OGB Pelican HSA 775 health plan is the option to enroll in a health savings account (HSA).
 The HSA allows you to use pre‐tax dollars to pay eligible medical and pharmacy expenses for you and your family until you meet your deductible for the plan year.
 It can also help you save for future health care expenses.

 Matching dollar-for-dollar - If enrolled in an HSA, the state will contribute $200 per plan year to help jumpstart your savings and will match your tax-free contributions made through payroll deduction dollar-for-dollar, up to an additional $575 per plan year.
-For the 2017 calendar year, the U.S. Internal Revenue Service limits total tax-free HSA contributions to $3,450 for employee only coverage and $6,900 for family coverage -- plus additional $1,000 if you are age 55 or older.
+This $775 total amount counts toward the maximum U.S. Internal Revenue Service annual limits of $3,500 for employee only coverage and $7,000 for family coverage, for the 2020 calendar year – plus additional $1,000 if you are age 55 or older.
 To receive these matching dollars, you must set up an HSA through your agency’s human resources section.
-The HSA will be set up through The Bancorp Bank, which is affiliated with the Blue Cross administrator.
+The HSA will be set up through HealthEquity.
+The OGB Pelican HSA775 is affiliated with the Blue Cross administrator.

 Unlike a Health Care Flexible Spending Arrangement (FSA) with a use-or-lose rule, you are not required to spend your entire annual HSA contribution.
 Instead, your money can remain in our HSA and earn interest -- tax free -- from year-to-year.